Radio Flyer (film): Plot

-Mike (Tom Hanks) observes his two sons fighting, with one insisting that a promise doesn't mean anything.
+Mike observes his two sons fighting, with one insisting that a promise doesn't mean anything.
 To help them understand that a promise does mean something, he tells them the story of his youth.
-In 1969, 11-year-old Mike (Elijah Wood), 8-year-old Bobby, their mother, Mary, and their German Shepherd, Shane, relocate from New Jersey to Novato, California after their father/husband leaves them.
-There, Mary weds a new man named Jack MacKenzie, who the children call "The King".
-Unbeknownst to Mary, Jack is an alcoholic who often gets drunk and beats Bobby.
-Jack also repeatedly plays Hank Williams’s "Jambalaya (On the Bayou)" on his record player.
+In 1969, 11-year-old Mike, 8-year-old Bobby, their mother, Mary, and their German Shepherd, Shane, relocate from New Jersey to Novato, California after their father/husband leaves them.
+There, Mary weds a new man named Jack MacKenzie, whom the children call "The King".
+Unbeknownst to Mary, The King is an alcoholic who often gets drunk and beats Bobby.
+The King also repeatedly plays Hank Williams's "Jambalaya (On the Bayou)" on his record player.

-Seeing that Mary has found happiness at last with Jack, Bobby swears Mike to secrecy about the abuse.
-Instead, the two boys seek adventures to occupy the time that would otherwise be spent with Jack; they recount the "seven great abilities and fascinations" of childhood while exploring their new surroundings and dealing with the neighborhood bullies.
-An unsupervised incident in the kitchen leads to Bobby being hospitalized by Jack, but Shane gets revenge on Jack by violently biting him on the arm.
-After spending time in jail, Jack is released following the death of his mother and returns to their house promising never to drink or abuse Bobby again; he violates his promise while the boys are at school and nearly kills Shane.
-As a result, the brothers devise a plan for Bobby to escape Jack once and for all.
-Mary also starts to catch on to Jack's true nature and finally requests a divorce.
+Seeing that Mary has found happiness at last with The King, Bobby swears Mike to secrecy about the abuse.
+Instead, the two boys seek adventures to occupy the time that would otherwise be spent with The King; they recount the "seven great abilities and fascinations" of childhood while exploring their new surroundings and dealing with the neighborhood bullies.
+An unsupervised incident in the kitchen in which the boys attempt to create an anti-monster potion to get rid of The King leads to Bobby being hospitalized by The King, but Shane gets revenge on The King by violently biting him on the arm.
+After spending time in jail, The King is released following the death of his mother and returns to their house with flowers and chocolates promising never to drink or abuse Bobby again; he violates his promise while the boys are at school and nearly kills Shane.
+As a result, the brothers devise a plan for Bobby to escape The King once and for all.
+Mary also starts to catch on to The King's true nature and finally requests a divorce.